REFILLING TIPS

 Things you can do to help get the most refills.

-• If possible store in a ziplock bag or airtight container with a damp cloth or tissue while awaiting refilling, this will slow down the drying out process and minimise blockages.
+• If possible store in a ziplock bag or airtight container while awaiting refilling, this will slow down the drying out process and minimise blockages.
+This applies only to a few cartridges that have a printhead built in.

 • Avoid touching the copper connections and printhead on cartridges.